chocolatey/choco-wiki/CentralManagement/CentralManagementSetupDatabase.md

 ___
 ## Step 2: Install Central Management Database Package

+The Central Management Database package

+* will create the `ChocolateyManagement` database if it does not exist
+* Migrates the database code (`DDL/DML`) to bring it up to the current version
+* That's it.

 > :warning: **WARNING**: CCM packages do ***NOT*** install SQL Server.
 You must take care of that in the prerequisites.
 Do not even start on central management installs until you have a SQL Server instance up and ready.
 I repeat, SQL Server engine must be already installed.

 The CCM database package will add or update a database to an existing SQL Server instance.